Culturе and Traditions, Bulgarian Celebrations, UNESCO sites

 UNESCO World Heritage Sites

 IVANOVO ROCK CHURCHES

-el Michael.
+St. Archangel Michael.
 High in the rocks, 40-50 m above the ground, natural caves were transformed into churches in the 12th century.
 The first hermits who lived here shared the ideas of isichasm – an orthodox doctrine, according to which the monks lived, keeping total silence.
 They found silence to be the best way to communicate with God.
 The best preserved murals are in the Church of the Holy Mother.
-All murals on the ceiling are very realistic, perefectly well preserved and clearly visible.
+All murals on the ceiling are very realistic, perfectly well preserved and clearly visible.
 There are 25 scenes from the New Testament, showing Jesus Christ’s last days of life.
-The original frescoes were made by artists from the Tarnovo School of painting and impress with the elegant figures and original colours, proof of exceptional artistic skills.
+The original frescoes were made by artists from the Tarnovo School of painting and impress with the elegant figures and original colours.

 Nesebar is located on a small rocky peninsula, connected with mainland with a narrow isthmus.
 This museum village attracts visitors with the quaint atmosphere, picturesque situation, unique collection of mediaeval churches and beautiful 19-century coastal architecture.

 The ancient city was founded in the 6 c.
 BC as a Greek colony.
 It grew rich from trade, even minted its own bronze and silver coins.
 Its name was Mesembria.
 In the 5th and 6th centuries AD the city flourished again as a strategic, commercial and religious centre of the Byzantine Empire.
 Mesembria was a stop-off point for ships travelling between Constantinople and the Danube.
 In 12-14 c AD, by the number of its churches Nesebar came second after Veliko Tarnovo in Mediaeval Bulgaria.
 There were more than 40 of them on this tiny peninsula of which only 7 are comparatively well preserved and there are remains of another 8.